DarCas/gnome-connection-manager/README.md

 # Note about the author
 The original author of GCM is Renzo Bertuzzi (kuthulu@gmail.com) and all credit goes to him.
 I really liked the application and decided to fix some bugs and add features that I need in everyday use.
-If you find my fork of GCM useful and would like to see some new features added don't hesitate to contact me at: matko.jun@gmail.com